patrickwayodi/coldbox/README.md

 The project is still in a pre-alpha state so use it with care.

-## TODO

-* Configure django-debug-toolbar.
-* Configure django-widget-tweaks.
-* Configure Bootstrap so that the pages look better.
-* Finish writing the documentation for installing and configuring Apache.
-* Simplify the project so that each source code file has less than 100 lines of code.
-* Files to be modified should first be copied to a file with a ".backup" extension.
-* Files to be deleted should instead be renamed with a ".delete" extension.
-* Create a search app for searching for gatepasses, assets, and users.
-* Use HTMX instead of JavaScript for scripting.

 ## Download and Installation

 To begin using this software: